Skip to content

 HOW TO CITE THIS REPORT

-Neal D. Reviewer Report For: Protocol for a trial-based economic evaluation analysis of a complex digital health intervention including a computerised decision support tool: the iFraP intervention [version 1; peer review: 1 approved with reservations].
-NIHR Open Res 2024, 4:15 (https://doi.org/10.3310/nihropenres.14736.r36795)
+Neal D. Reviewer Report For: Protocol for a trial-based economic evaluation analysis of a complex digital health intervention including a computerised decision support tool: the iFraP intervention [version 2; peer review: 1 approved, 1 approved with reservations].
+NIHR Open Res 2026, 4:15 (https://doi.org/10.3310/nihropenres.14736.r36795)

 NOTE: it is important to ensure the information in square brackets after the title is included in all citations of this article.